salman-cissp/Deploy.WebApp.to.Azure/README.md

 <h2>Description</h2>
 In this project we take a .NET web app, test it locally first, then deploy it to Azure.
-Then add networking, security, database support, AD authentication, messaging and disaster recovery The main goal is to leverage Azure's cloud platform to enhance the app's scalability and performance.
+We then improve it by adding networking, security, database support, AD authentication, messaging and disaster recovery.<br>
+The main goal is to leverage Azure's cloud platform to enhance the app's scalability and performance.
 <br>By deploying to Azure, we can take advantage of features like automatic load balancing and seamless integration with other Microsoft services.
 The project will be using the following services:<br><br>